Iraq's northern oil exports show few signs of restarting after stoppage

 By Rowena Edwards, Amina Ismail and Maha El Dahan

-April 24 (Reuters) - Iraq's northern oil exports showed few concrete signs of an imminent restart after a month of standstill, as aspects of an agreement between Baghdad and the Kurdistan Regional Government (KRG) have yet to be resolved, according to four sources.
+April 24 (Reuters) - Iraq's northern oil exports show few concrete indications of an imminent restart after a month of standstill, as aspects of an agreement between Baghdad and the Kurdistan Regional Government (KRG) have yet to be resolved, according to four sources.

 Turkey halted Iraq's 450,000 barrels per day (bpd) of northern exports on March 25 after an arbitration ruling by the International Chamber of Commerce (ICC), which ordered Turkey to pay Baghdad damages of $1.5 billion for unauthorised exports by the KRG between 2014 and 2018.
 The pipeline had been exporting around 75,000 bpd of federal crude.